1808-Aug13-Java/batch-source/Linux/README.md

   - chmod
   - chown
   - chgrp
-  -stickybit, setUID
+  - stickybit, setUID
+  - destroy your machine
 ## Finding Things
-  - locate
+  - find things quickly
-  - find
+  - find and exec
-  - grep
+  - using grep as a filter
+  - search for files by content

-##
+## Other things
+  - getting help